 - Small Blind (SB): 44.0%, 570 combos

 When you’re facing a soft competition (which should be often if you table select well), you can deviate from the charts by widening your opening ranges a bit.
 Likewise, if your table has many strong players, you can tighten up a bit to avoid marginal spots against the good players.
 You also want to take into account the rake structure of the game.
 The higher the rake, the less hands you should open.
-For example in low stakes games you can drop out a few of the worst hands in charts that would otherwise be profitable opens, but due to rake they become slightly losing candidates to play.
+For example, at micro stakes cash games you can drop out a few of the worst hands in charts.
+These hand combos would otherwise be profitable opens, but due to rake they become slightly losing candidates to play.

 Let’s dive a bit further into play from Small Blind, since that position gives trouble even to many experienced players: